vuejs/docs/src/api/options-state.md

   The validation function will receive the additional arguments passed to the component's `$emit` call.
 For example, if `this.$emit('foo', 1)` is called, the corresponding validator for `foo` will receive the argument `1`.
 The validator function should return a boolean to indicate whether the event arguments are valid.

-  Note that the `emits` option affects which event listeners received by the component are considered component event listeners vs. native DOM event listeners.
-A declared event's listener will not be added to the component's root element, and will be removed from the component's `$attrs` object.
+  Note that the `emits` option affects which event listeners are considered component event listeners, rather than native DOM event listeners.
+The listeners for declared events will be removed from the component's `$attrs` object, so they will not be passed through to the component's root element.
 See [Fallthrough Attributes](/guide/components/attrs.html) for more details.

 - **Example**